How to Build a Gravel Driveway: Complete DIY Guide

 Snow and Ice

-• Plow with blade slightly raised (not scraping gravel)
+• Plow with the blade slightly raised (not scraping gravel)

 • Use sand or ash instead of salt